 Catharsis: the process of releasing, and thereby providing relief from, strong or repressed emotions.
-With the world becoming ever more bombarding and claustrophobic in its design, the need to let out and release what emotions we store inside of us is becoming more of a necessity.
-We go on solitary walks, we talk to close friends, we see therapists; we do anything that helps us relieve the constant pressures bubbling underneath whilst traversing and treading through an ever more complex world.
+With the world becoming ever more bombarding and claustrophobic, the need to let out and release what emotions we store inside of us is now more essential than ever.
+We go on solitary walks, we talk to close friends, we see therapists; we do anything that may help us relieve the constant pressures that bubble underneath as we traverse and tread through an increasingly complex world.
 For Dana Margolin, songwriting is the antidote she turns to for when things need to be said.

 W: So with most of your songs drawing from personal emotions, what’s it like playing and singing your thoughts about yourself to an audience?
 Is there any self-consciousness or apprehension, or is it like a process of helping you let go, like confiding in a close friend?